-Cheltenham Town established a Town rugby club 114 years ago in 1889, via the influence of the College and a number of exceptional administrators, many of whom had received military rank after long service in India and the Colonies.
+Cheltenham Town established a Town Rugby Club in 1889, via the influence of the College and a number of exceptional administrators, many of whom had received military rank after long service in India and the Colonies.
 Additionally strong links were forged with local businessmen and traders, and the Borough Council especially took an active interest in the Clubs affairs.

 The Welsh connection was another major factor in the Clubs development; many players from the valley’s moved to Cheltenham in search of jobs and hence strengthened the Town XVs